-Almost 2 years have past and every fiber of my body wants and needs this story to be told.
-Its unimaginable how much I want to see it printed, binded and know that people, even if it’s just one person, one person that will be able to feel the love, see the tragedy and witness the joy within the story I’m trying to tell.
+Almost 3 years have past and every fiber of my body wants and needs this story to be told.
+Its unimaginable how much I want to see it printed, binded and know that people, even if it’s just one person, one person that will feel the love, see the tragedy and witness the joy within the story I’m trying to tell.

 No End in Site

-While taking a few creative writing classes this fall I spoke with a few writers, those who are also writing books or have already completed one.
-One Professor told me it took him 8 years to get their first one out, another said five!
-I freaked out, in my mind I don’t want to take that long, in a way I can’t.
+While taking a few creative writing classes this fall I spoke with a few writers, those who are also writing books and have already completed one.
+One Instructor told me it took him 8 years to get their first one out, another said five!
+I freaked out when I heard that.
+In my mind I don’t want to take that long, in a way I can’t.
 But then I know I want to do it right, and I still have a lot of learning (editing) to do.

-Part of my drive is also stemming from the need for it to be over, not the process of writing- that has been an adventure and I’ve gained and continue to grow from it; but really the need of wanting the story to be done…letting the actual story go.
-The weight of my characters in my mind seem to be getting heavier, especially when at times it can be difficult to find a way out of the maze I’m creating.
+Part of my drive is stemming from the need for it to be over, not the process of writing- that has been an adventure and I’ve gained and continue to grow from it.
+It is the need for the story to be done..
+A need to let it go.
+You see, the story I’m writing is very personal to me.
+For more reasons than one, the weight of my characters in my mind seem to be getting heavier, especially when at times it can be difficult to find a way out of the maze I’m creating.

 (Note: Expand the video so you can see it enlarged on your screen….trust me its better bigger)

 The three minute and 55 second piece was created by a Videographer named Paulo.
-He used the modern electronic music of James Blake and a choreographed piece from the late Pina Bausch to make (in my mind) a piece of art that exemplifies the second underling story within my novel… the discourse of love, loss, fear, anger and desire.
+He mixed the modern electronic music of James Blake with a choreographed piece from the late Pina Bausch‘s stark depiction of the Rite of Spring, to make (in my mind) a piece of art in its own right.
+It exemplifies the second underling story within my novel… the discourse of love, loss, fear, anger and desire.
 It depicts the laborious requirement of it, both dirty and beautiful.
-I believe the quote from Marguerite Duras, author of The Malady of Death best describes the images within the video when she stated:
+I believe the quote from Marguerite Duras, author of The Lover and The Malady of Death best describes the images within the video when she stated: